inejge/dohres/README.md

 ## Configuring NSS

-To use the service, its name must be specified in the line for the `hosts:` database.
+To use the service, its name must be specified in the line for the `hosts:` database in */etc/nsswitch.conf*.
 On Ubuntu, you might use

 ```
 hosts:          files mdns4_minimal [NOTFOUND=return] dns doh